-HTC to shift away from physical keyboards, says consumers prefer thinness over longer battery lifeAlex Wagner - Deputy Managing Editor, News Desk
+HTC to shift away from physical keyboards, says consumers prefer thinness over longer battery lifeAlex Wagner - Editorial Director of News and Content

 Outside of devices made by RIM, the physical keyboard is becoming somewhat of a rarity in the smartphone world.
 It doesn't sound like HTC plans on helping to reverse that trend, as our own Aaron Baker was at a conference being held by the company in Seattle today when HTC said that it plans to shift away from the physical QWERTY.
 Don't fret if you can't live without your QWERTY 'board, though, as HTC design guru Claude Zellweger said that he doesn't think that the physical keyboard is totally dead thanks to "a die-hard community" that's around it.